Clan Culture: Familia d’Iovino

 Let me start by mentioning that this story hasn’t seen the light of day for over a decade.
 As a third-year Anthropology major at the University of Rhode Island in the early 90’s, I had to interview a first-generation United States citizen about their upbringing, and how culture shaped their lives.
 I chose my Uncle Raymond, my Dad’s oldest living brother at the time.
 I came across this story quite by accident today, and remembered I’d promised to send it to Sandra Iovino Bartlett that day at SCH.
 Here’s a good ‘ol dose of culture from The Hill.
 Framing the story in a diary format came to me after some struggle and desperation in trying find a creative outlet for all of the information I’d compiled.
 I still have pages of hand-written notes from our conversation tucked away in a box, along with a copy of the textbook.

 “Textbook” you ask?
 One of my prouder college moments – and believe me, there are some I choose to forget – is about a week after turning the paper in, my professor called me over and said the following “You know you got the best grade in the class, right?”
 I just stood there and gawked.
 I knew it was special, but my hard work was validated by the only person besides myself, that really mattered with regards to this project.
 He stuck a clip-boarded form in front of my face, asking for my permission to add this paper into a future required textbook.
 I was published for the first time, along with one other student with an Italian relative from Westerly, RI.
 Of course I signed.
-I’ve updated the document to reflect more recent events, but I pray the loop won’t be closed for many, many more years.
-Enjoy!
+I’ve updated the document to reflect more recent events, but I pray the loop won’t be closed for many more years.
+Here’s the story of the Iovino Clan…

 DIARIA D’ GUISSEPPE ANTONIO IOVINO